-ABCD (Action for Boston Community Development) is the largest anti-poverty organization in New England.
+Action for Boston Community Development (ABCD) is the largest anti-poverty organization in New England.
 They provide many different services to the community, including housing and youth services, fuel assistance, and workforce development.
 The ABCD Allston Brighton location focuses heavily on combating food insecurity, as the residents there are often in need.

 A few years ago, some low-income residents of Boston were permanently living in temporary motels in Brighton.
 Family members would live together in one room with one refrigerator and one microwave.
-Without adequate food storage and a limited method of cooking food, the residents of the motels relied on nearby fast food chains.
-That is, until ABCD deployed the Mobile Food Pantry (MFP), the only one in the city.
+Without adequate food storage space and limited methods for cooking food, residents of the motels relied on nearby fast food chains for sustenance.
+That is until ABCD deployed the Mobile Food Pantry (MFP), the only one in the city.
 The MFP was developed to make fresh food available to those living in the motels, families who had been displaced and were now homeless.
-When the motels closed, and the residents the MFP was feeding dispersed, ABCD looked for ways to continue using a system already in place to help other communities dealing with food insecurity.
+The motels eventually closed and the residents were again displaced, and ABCD looked for ways to continue using a system already in place to help other communities dealing with food insecurity.

 “The need in this community has been great,” says Yuliya Lantsman, the Neighborhood Client Services Coordinator at ABCD Allston Brighton.
 “The area immediately surrounding us has been a food desert for a long time.
 And, actually, it’s about to be again, because the grocery store that had stopped that just recently closed… it only opened a year ago.
 [Brighton] was a food desert before, and it is again, and it hasn’t even been a year.”

-ABCD Mattapan concentrates primarily on housing; they are a scattered site shelter, and the first step to helping displaced families find permanent residences.
-At first, the Mattapan site didn’t have any food to offer incoming families and new residents, but they do now.
-Charyn Perdomo, Scattered Site Program Manager at ABCD Mattapan, has been working there for 5 years.
+ABCD Mattapan concentrates primarily on housing; they are a scattered site shelter, and the first step to helping displaced families, like those at the motels in Brighton, find permanent residences.
+At first, the Mattapan site didn’t have any food to offer incoming families and new residents but with the MFP they can now provide fresh food to incoming families.
 “I’m just really appreciative that we have food to give to the families when they first arrive to the shelter, because, honestly, they arrive with nothing.
-Two bags per person, and no food, and for us to be able to have a startup kit at least for them, a bag of cans and fresh produce for them to at least have that first meal, a warm meal, because some of them haven’t had a warm meal sometimes in years.”
+Two bags per person, and no food, and for us to be able to have a startup kit at least for them, a bag of cans and fresh produce for them to at least have that first meal, a warm meal, because some of them haven’t had a warm meal sometimes in years,” says Charyn Perdomo, Scattered Site Program Manager at ABCD Mattapan.

 ABCD Mattapan currently houses 35 families, and almost 80% rely on the MFP every month to feed their families.
 Bianny Suncar, Director of the Mattapan Family Service Center, says, “We’re trying to be more intentional.
 Trying to see what we have been serving, and what can we change so that it would be healthier, and so that what we are serving is something that the families would actually like to eat.”